mjsull/chromatiblock/README.md

 conda install chromatiblock --channel conda-forge --channel bioconda
 ```

-Then in future to run chromatiblock you can reactivate this environemtn using ```conda activate chromatiblock```
+Then in future to run chromatiblock you can reactivate this environment using ```conda activate chromatiblock```

 #### Direct download:

-Alternatively you can download and run the script from [here](https://github.com/mjsull/chromatiblock/archive/v0.4.2.zip).
+Alternatively you can download and run the script from [here](https://github.com/mjsull/chromatiblock/archive/v0.5.0/chromatiblock).

 #### requirements:
 (these will be installed automatically if chromatiblock is installed with conda)